ddegras/switch-ssm/README.md

 - `obs`: switching observations model
 - `var`: swiching vector autoregressive model

-NEW: the function `bootstrap_ci` enables building confidence intervals for model parameters in all three switching SSMs (dyn, obs, var).
+NEW: the function `bootstrap_ci` builds (pointwise) bootstrap confidence intervals for all model parameters and for the stationary covariance, correlation, and partial correlation in all three switching SSMs (dyn, obs, var).
+Basic, percentile, and normal bootstrap CIs are used.

 ## Authors
 **Author:** David Degras